Dry Hair Problems?

 We hope that you find these tips on making your weave last a little longer helpful.

 I know that we all have our moments where we might be running low on cash or don't have the time to redo our hair at the moment.
-Any methods that can help stretch the life your hair we are behind you 100 percent of the way.
+Any methods that can help stretch the life your hair is behind you 100 percent of the way.

 Always remember that when your weave does start to get old know when enough is enough, leaving a style in for a more extended time than it is supposed to be in can lead to more damage.